privacyidea/privacyidea/READ_BEFORE_UPDATE.md

 * PostgreSQL database adapter removed from default installation

-  When installing privacyIDEA from github or via Pypi, the ``psycopg2`` package wont be installed anymore.
-Instead one can use
-  ``pip install privacyIDEA[postgres]`` to also install the required packages.
+  When installing privacyIDEA from github or via Pypi, the ``psycopg2`` package won't be installed anymore.
+Instead one can use ``pip install privacyIDEA[postgres]`` to also install the required packages.

 * Internal signature of the tokenclass method